jyrgenn/jpylib/README.md

 This is meant to be a library package of things I want to have at hand for my own daily python programming.
-It shall include all the things I have developed and want to re-use, modules, utility functions, and things.
+It shall include all the things I have developed and want to re-use — modules, utility functions, and things.

 I want to make a PyPi package out of this, such that I can access it from everywhere (just like pgetopt now) and import into programs as a whole.
 That could look like this:

-    import tools_jyrgenn as y
+    import jpylib as y

     # trace calls of this function
     @y.fntrace
     def foo(bar, moo=None):
         pass

-    ovc, args = y.pgetopt({
+    ovc, args = y.pgetopts({
         "v": (...),
     })

-The two functions called above, `fntrace` and `pgetopt` (which actually would be `pgetopt.parse`) are indeed the first two I have in mind.
+The two functions called above, `fntrace` and `pgetopts` (which actually would be `pgetopt.parse`) are indeed the first two I have in mind.